caryguan/Recipes/Baking/Basic Sponge.md

 # Basic Sponge

 ## Notes
-Makes 2 large layers
+Makes one 1-inch tall cake

 ## Ingredients
 ### Main
+Butter, 200g
+Sugar, 160g
-Eggs,  6 (room temp)
+Eggs,  3 large (room temp)
-Sugar,  1 cup
+Vanilla Extract,  1 tbsp
-Flour,  1 cup
+Self-Raising Flour,  200g
 Baking Powder, 1/2 tsp
+Milk,  4 tbsp

 ### Other

 ## Method
 1. Preheat oven to 180C
-2. Beat eggs, gradually adding sugar then continuing to beat for 8-10 mins until thick and fluffy
+2. Cream butter and sugar (about 5 mins)
-3. Sift flour and baking poder into mixture one third at a time, folding to combine.
-Don;t overmix
+3. Mix in one egg at a time.
+4. Mix in vanilla
+5. Add flour and baking powder
+6. Mix in milk
-4. Bake for 25 mins
+7. Bake for about 30 mins